 You've accomplished quite a bit by this point.
 You've completed keyword research, identified your competitors, and clearly defined SMART goals and the metrics to track them.
 You've successfully taken the first steps of creating a law firm marketing strategy that centers on SEO for lawyers.

 But you've barely scratched the surface when it comes to law firm SEO.
-The next step will be to take a look at your content to see how it can be optimized to reach your target audience, build authority, and earn top-of-page search rankings.
+The next step will be to take a look at your website, content and technical side of things to see how it can be optimized to reach your target audience, build authority, and earn top-of-page search rankings.

 Keep in mind that a law firm SEO agency can make fast work of these processes.
 The experience an expert brings to the table means you can implement a winning attorney search engine optimization strategy that much sooner.